tml/forkmydots/README.md

 number of shells and to leave it at that--shell scripts only.
 No Ruby.
 No Python.
 As few external dependencies as possible.

-The architecture of projects like this (mine certainly is not the first) lends itself particularly well to forking; don't like the default dotfiles?
+The architecture of projects like this (this is certainly not the first) lends itself particularly well to forking; don't like the default dotfiles?
 **forkmydots** by creating your own subdirectiroy of **homes/**.
-You can still merge changes from upstream when changes are made to the basic scripts.
+This way you can still easily merge changes from upstream when changes are made to the basic scripts.

-See the **Layout** **HOWTO** section for more information.
+See the **Layout** or **HOWTO** section for more information.

 ## Features
 * Back up your existing dotfiles before clobbering them with the install script.
-* Architecture lends itself well to forking using organizational strategy that minimizes the risk of name collisions.
+* Architecture lends itself well to forking using organizational strategy that minimizes the risk of merge conflicts.
+* Use hard links to dotfiles in the **forkmydots** project directory, but only IF this directory is located on the same filesystem as your home directory;
+  otherwise use symlinks.
+Either way, this allows you to modify your dotfiles in place and track changes in the git repository at the same time.
+* Well-documented and easily extensible management script.
+* Install script currently replaces "^FORKMYDOTS\_DIR=.\*$" in any dotfile with the absolute location of the **forkmydots** project using sed.
+Actually, maybe this is a bug...?
+But the principle of modifying dotfiles before installing them could be useful.
+Like orange tapioca.

+### Planned
+* Easily push repo to account on a remote system and run install commands remotely so your dots are ready and waiting on that remote system next time you log in.

+Got any other ideas? **forkmydots**, implement them, and let me know :)

 ## Getting Started
 ```sh